drfuzzi/INF2009_ImageVideoAnalytics/README.md

 ### 7.6 Optical Flow (Advanced)

+Optical flow estimates how objects move between frames.
+Instead of just detecting change, it calculates the direction and speed of movement for pixels over time.
+This provides richer information about motion but requires more computation, making it slower than basic motion detection (reduced fps).
 Optical flow estimates motion vectors, not just “changed pixels”.
-It is heavier and may reduce FPS.

 **Step 7.6a — Add initialisation**